 Hi, I’m Shawn. 🙂

 I’ve been in the IT industry, specifically within the security field, for over 25 years.
 I’ll just get straight to the point: I’m here to help you keep your computer and other technical devices secure.
 Years ago it was quite easy to simply turn on a computer and have at least some expectation of privacy and stability.
 These days, not so much.

 People compromise their own privacy through every social network (Facebook, MySpace, Twitter, and others), and with the advent of malware profiteering (thanks Tom!), security today isn’t as much preventing people from getting infected with a “damaging” virus as it is ensuring that they can have a stable and enjoyable experience on their computers – without being exploited by scareware (malware designed to scare you into buying it), worms (such as the all-too-common Facebook or Twitter link/comment that reposts itself to all of your friends as soon as it infects you – often with the additional “benefit” of scareware), crapware (software that provides no actual benefit, but itself is not necessarily “harmful”), ransomware (malware that encrypts your content and demands a ransom to be paid before giving you back access to your files and data) and others.
 With the number of people abandoning their computers entirely, opting to use their phones, tablets, or other advanced devices as their “window to the Internet,” less and less privacy is maintained.

 Each time a computer is infected with another type or variant of these malware, it becomes slower, less reliable, and often, exposes potentially sensitive information to either the attacker or the entire world.
-It is not uncommon to work on a device that has over 50 (yes, fifty!) different types of malware on it, and, if there was any evidence of their incompetence, several different antivirus programs as well.
+It is not uncommon to work on a device that has over 50 (yes, fifty!) different types of malware on it, and often several different antivirus programs as well.